NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 Validating resolvers that support dry-run DNSSEC are signaled to treat the zone as a dry-run zone.
-Validating resolvers that support dry-run DNSSEC MUST support [@!DNS-ERROR-REPORTING].
+Validating resolvers that support dry-run DNSSEC MUST support [@!RFC9567].

-Valid answers as a result of dry-run validation yield authentic data (AD) responses and clients that expect the AD flag can already profit from the transition.
+Valid answers as a result of dry-run validation yield authentic data (AD) responses and clients that expect the AD flag can already benefit from the transition.

-Invalid answers instead of SERVFAIL yield the response that would have been answered when no dry-run DS would have been present in the parent.
+Invalid answers yield the response that would have been answered when no dry-run DS would have been present in the parent instead of SERVFAIL.
 For zones that had only dry-run DS RRs in the parent, an invalid answer yields an insecure response.
 This is not proper data integrity but the delegation should not be considered DNSSEC signed at this point.
-For zones that had other non-dry-run DS RRs in the parent, validation MUST restart by using those RRs instead.
+For zones that had other non dry-run DS RRs in the parent, validation MUST restart by using those RRs instead.

-[@!DNS-ERROR-REPORTING] is used for invalid answers and it can generate reports for errors in dry-run DNSSEC zones.
+[@!RFC9567] is used for invalid answers and it can generate reports for errors in dry-run DNSSEC zones.
 This helps with monitoring potential DNS breakage when testing a DNSSEC configuration for a zone.